akrodger/brams-math-methods/README.md

     - Any line starting with a '~' is skipped.
 Any text after that is not read at all.

     - A line starting with a "t:" (colon optional) indicates that the line has an integer which indicates how many terms are in the polynomial you want to approximate.
-(Terms in a polynomial is equal to the degree minus 1.)
+(Terms in a polynomial is equal to the degree plus 1.)

     - A line starting with 'x' indicates that the line contains the x coordinates of the array of data points serparated by spaces.
 There may not be trailing sapces after the last number..